modesttree/Projeny/README.md

         - LocalFolder:
             Path: 'C:/MyLocalFolderSource'

 One convenient place that you might want to put this is in the system wide Projeny config, which can be found in your user home directory at `C:/Users/[Your User Name]/Projeny.yaml`.
-This is convenient because these releases will then be available for any Unity project on your computer.
+This is convenient because these releases will then be available for any Unity project that you create through Projeny on your computer.

 Now, if you copy and paste `.unitypackage` files into this folder, and click the Refresh button in the Package Manager (accessed within Unity through the menu at `Projeny -> Package Manager`) then these `.unitypackage` files will be displayed in the Releases list.

 Note that you can add multiple local folder sources using different paths, including those on a network share.

 Sharing a release source over a network can be very useful when working in an office environment that has its own LAN.
-Your organization can build up a big collection of "releases" and anyone in the organization can have access to.
+Your organization can build up a big collection of "releases" that anyone in the organization can have access to.

 If you don't want to use a network share for this, you can also define a FileServer release source, which is declared using a URL.
 You can then run a static web site that can serve out the Unity packages to anyone on the network.

 First, you have to host a static web site that simply contains a flat list of `.unitypackage` files.
 Then you need to run `PrjUpdateReleaseManifest [directory]` with the path to the directory you want to scan (or simply `.` for current directory).
-This will result in a file being created in this same directory called `ProjenyReleaseManifest.txt`
+This will result in a file being created in this same directory called `ProjenyReleaseManifest.txt`.
+The `PrjUpdateReleaseManifest` also includes a command line option to 'watch' the directory indefinitely, so you can just upload files there and the manifest will automatically be updated.

-Then you can declare your release source in one of your `Projeny.yaml` as follows:
+After setting up your file server you can declare it as a release source in one of your `Projeny.yaml` as follows:

     ReleaseSources:
         - FileServer: